Rita Ora Made £3 Million Last Year Despite Her Costly Investments

 Rita Ora has something to smile about.
 The entertainer reportedly earned £3 million last year without dabbling into music.
 It has something to do with Rita’s other business ventures, such as her modeling career, fashion line, and endorsements.
 Not to mention, Rita is also a breakout actress.

-Assets from her firm Ora Multi Services Ltd rose to £4.4million and Ora Live Ltd was up £700k at the end of her last financial year, according to The Sun.
+Assets from her firm Ora Multi Services Ltd rose to £4.4 million and Ora Live Ltd was up £700,000 at the end of her last financial year, according to the Sun.
 Ora hasn’t released any new music since 2015.
 Fans have been waiting for the follow-up to her 2012 debut, Ora.

 Most of her money comes from her work with brands like Adidas, Coca-Cola, and Tezenis.
 She also appeared in both Fifty Shades of Grey films.
 Rita was also the new host of America’s Next Top Model until Tyra Banks took back her spot.